analog-nico/assumejs/README.md

 ```

 If you use one of the modules for the services [listed above](#how-do-i-get-notified-like-a-boss) please look into their API.
 Some already provide a mechanism for handling uncaught exceptions that might be preferable.

+## Contributing

+What would you like to contribute?

+- **Extending the assumption syntax**
+  Usually an extension will not only be helpful for assume.js users but also for Chai-based unit tests.
+Your contribution will be maximized if you write a Chai plugin and [use it with assume.js](#extending-the-assumption-syntax).
+  Please let me know about your Chai plugins and I will compile a recommendation list.
+If you happen to implement a plugin that most assume.js users would use anyway I might bundle it with assume.js by default.
+- **Adding a new way to notify about violated assumptions**
+  If you implemented a few lines to integrate e.g. a service that is listed above feel free to publish a Gist.
+I will add a link in this README.
+  However, if you implement some more sophisticated notification code - I would be blown away if someone used [Stackman](https://github.com/watson/stackman) - I suggest you write a node module that uses 'assumejs' as a dependency.
+Ideally you would name it with a 'assumejs-' prefix.
+Anyway please let me now and I will put up a link.
+- **Extending assume.js' core**
+  Pull requests are welcome.
+Just set up your dev environment as described below and your are ready to go.

+### Set up Your Development Environment for Assume.js

+1. Clone the repo to your desktop,
+2. in the shell `cd` to the main folder,
+3. hit `npm install`,
+4. hit `npm install gulp -g` if you haven't installed gulp globally yet, and
+5. run `gulp dev`.
+(Or run `node ./node_modules/.bin/gulp dev` if you don't want to install gulp globally.)

+`gulp dev` watches all source files and if you save some changes it will lint the code and execute all tests.
+The test coverage report can be viewed from `./coverage/lcov-report/index.html`.

+If you want to debug a test you should use `gulp test-without-coverage` to run all tests without obscuring the code by the test coverage instrumentation.

 ## Change History